South African blueberries: significant shift from air to sea this season

 Fruits South Africa has submitted a proposal for new types of fruits to join as an individual entity.

-“We have the economy to support our job creation potential and we would like the message to go out loud and clear to decision makers.
-Facilitating market access for berries will lead to growth in agriculture in South Africa and consequent job creation."
+“We have the economy to support our job creation potential and we would like the message to come through loud and clear to decision makers.
+Facilitating market access for berries will generate growth in agriculture in South Africa and subsequent job creation.”

 Previous article